raywongw/Personal-Telegram-Bot/README.md

 # Personal-Telegram-Bot
-a not-so-useful personal Telegram bot powered by telethon for me to do most of the things daily kind note: This bot would only offers a mix of Cantonese and English for now, and this readme will be updated in a beter format later
+a not-so-useful personal Telegram bot powered by telethon for me to do most of the things daily

+kind note: This bot would only offers a mix of Cantonese and English for now, and this readme will be updated in a better format later

 ## Commands
 |Commadns|What they do|